SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Method

 \subsection{Font-Controllable Text Editing}

-General image editing models typically rely solely on textual prompts to modify text within an image.
-This kind of approach suffers from inherent limitations in fine-grained precision, often leading to failed modifications exampled as inaccurate reproduction of the original typographic style.
-To address this, we formulate font-controllable text editing as a regional modification task, where the model is tasked with modifying a user-specified region $r_i$ according to a target text $t_i$ and a reference glyph $g_i$.
+General image editing models typically rely on textual prompts to modify text within an image.
+However, such prompt-driven approaches suffer from inherent limitations in fine-grained precision, often resulting in failed modifications, particularly the inaccurate reproduction of original typographic styles.
+To address this, we formulate font-controllable text editing as a regional modification task, where the model is conditioned to modify a user-specified region $r_i$ based on a target text $t_i$ and a reference glyph $g_i$.

-To overcome the limitations of purely text-based guidance, we propose a diffusion model with dual-stream visual conditioning mechanism that provides explicit, unambiguous priors for precise typographic control.
-As demonstrated in Figure~\ref{fig:overview}, we decouple the content and style in the generation as two conditions.
-First, we generate a reference poster $X_{ref}$, i.e., Picture 1, by inpainting the masked text regions in the original input with the target texts $t_i$, thereby establishing the desired textual content and layout within the visual context.
-Second, we create a dedicated glyph reference map $X_g$, i.e., Picture 2, by rendering the corresponding glyphs $g_i$ onto a blank canvas matching the input poster's size.
-By conditioning the model on both $X_{ref}$ and $X_g$, we ensure the generated output achieves precise alignment with the intended semantic content and its specified typography.
+To overcome the limitations of purely text-based guidance, we propose a diffusion model with a dual-stream visual conditioning mechanism that provides explicit, unambiguous priors for precise typographic control.
+As demonstrated in Figure~\ref{fig:overview}, we decouple content and style into two distinct conditions.
+First, we generate a plain-text reference $X_{\text{text}}$ (Picture 1) by inpainting the masked text regions in the original input with the target text $t_i$, thereby establishing the desired textual content and layout within the visual context.
+Second, we create a dedicated glyph map $X_{\text{glyph}}$ (Picture 2) by rendering the corresponding glyph $g_i$ onto a canvas matching the input size.
+By conditioning the model on both $X_{\text{text}}$ and $X_{\text{glyph}}$, we ensure that the generated output achieves precise alignment with the intended semantic content and the specified typographic style.

-Instead of injecting glyph priors via auxiliary embedding modules (e.g., Visual/Text Embedding Modules) or ControlNet, which introduce additional parameters, we directly use a frozen VAE encoder to extract features from the reference poster $X_{ref}$ and the glyph reference map $X_g$.
-This simplifies the training while ensuring effective extraction and compression of information.
-These VAE features are subsequently injected into the model by concatenating with the noisy image latent along the sequence dimension:
+Instead of injecting glyph priors via parameter-heavy embedding modules or ControlNet, we directly use a frozen VAE encoder to extract features from the plain-text reference $X_{\text{text}}$ and the glyph map $X_{\text{glyph}}$.
+This simplifies the training process while ensuring effective extraction and compression of visual information.
+These VAE features are subsequently injected into the model by concatenating them with the noisy image latent $z_t$ along the sequence dimension:

-This design allows the model to directly attend to visual font exemplars and global poster contents, enabling zero-shot font transfer without additional parameters.
+This design allows the model to directly attend to text content and font exemplars, enabling zero-shot style transfer.